 Developing a buy/sell agreement today can prevent heartache tomorrow.

 If you already own or are starting a business with more than one owner, a buy/sell agreement is an important tool that can help protect the health and well-being of your business by spelling out the details of what would happen in the event of an owner’s death, the transfer of ownership of the business or the sale of the business.
-Taking time now to create your own buy/sell agreement can reap big savings in time, energy and emotional strain that could come down the road.
+Taking the time now to create your own buy/sell agreement can reap big savings in time, energy, and emotional strain that could come down the road.

 What a buy/sell agreement is and how it can protect your business.